 Be nice.
 Or else.

-Designer/developer at BaseKit Joined about 4 years ago
+Designer/developer at BaseKit Joined over 4 years ago

 XScope has a cool little tool that lets you view the screen as it would appear to people with different types of colourblindness, along with the percentage of the population affected by each type.